terraform-viettelidc/terraform-provider-vcloud/website/docs/r/security_tag.html.markdown

 * `name` - (Required) The name of the security tag.
 * `vm_ids` - (Required) List of VM IDs that the security tag is going to be applied to.

--> The ID of `vcloud_security_tag` is set to its name since VCD behind the scenes doesn't create an ID.
+-> The ID of `vcloud_security_tag` is set to its name since Vcloud behind the scenes doesn't create an ID.

 # Importing